 The posterior cervical approach is facilitated with slight cervical kyphotic positioning and minimal traction.
-It is critical to correct sagittal alignment before fusion.
+It is critical to correct sagittal alignment prior to fusion.
 The patient is also placed in a reverse Trendelenburg position to decrease venous bleeding (Fig. 5).
-Fusion can be done using a variety of fixation techniques; rod and screw fixation is our preference.
+Fusion is done using a variety of fixation techniques; rod and screw fixation is authors' preference.

-Rigid screw fixation is widely accepted for the occipitocervical junction and provides excellent stability and increases construct rigidity.^{8-10} We place our cervical fixation in the form of C2 laminar or pedicle screws with C1 lateral mass screws.
-Posterior C1 arch lateral exposure should not extend beyond 15 mm from midline on the cephalad aspect; any further dissection could result in vertebral artery injury (see Fig. 4).
-Dissection to the lateral mass of C1 at the C1-2 joint requires a significant anterior course from the lateral posterior C1 arch (see Fig. 2).
-During this exposure, an extensive venous plexus surrounding the C2 nerve root can be a significant source of bleeding.
-Subperiosteal dissection to this anterior C1 lateral mass is critical to mobilize the C2 nerve and its venous plexus.
-The screw entry point is at the cephalad, center aspect of the lateral mass, and exposure is facilitated by caudal C2 nerve root displacement (see Fig. 2).
-Lateral fluoroscopic images are then used to facilitate correct drill trajectory; medial angulation is usually 10° to 15°.
+Rigid screw fixation is widely accepted for the occipitocervical junction and provides excellent stability and increases construct rigidity.8-10 Authors place their cervical fixation in the form of C2 laminar or pedicle screws with C1 lateral mass screws.
+Posterior C1 arch lateral exposure should not extend beyond 15 mm from midline on the cephalad aspect; any further dissection could result in vertebral artery injury (Fig. 4).
+Dissection to the lateral mass of C1 at the C1-2 joint requires a significant anterior course from the lateral posterior C1 arch (Fig. 2).
+During this exposure an extensive venous plexus surrounding the C2 nerve root can be a significant source of bleeding.
+Subperiosteal dissection to this anterior C1 lateral mass is critical in order to mobilize the C2 nerve and its venous plexus.
+The screw entry point is at the cephalad, center aspect of the lateral mass and exposure is facilitated by caudal C2 nerve root displacement (Fig. 2).
+Lateral fluoroscopic images are then used to facilitate correct drill trajectory, medial angulation is usually $10-15^{\circ}$ .
 It is important to note that the inferior rim of the C1 posterior arch may obstruct adequate visualization of the C1 lateral mass and appropriate drill trajectory.
-We recommend meticulously removing this inferior rim with a Kerrison rongeur or burr without cephalad penetration to avoid vertebral artery injury.
-This removal improves drill and screw placement angle.
+Authors recommend meticulously removing this inferior rim with a kerrison rongeur or burr without cephalad penetration to avoid vertebral artery injury.
+This will improve drill and screw placement angle.